KaneCohen/upload/README.md

 }
 ````

-What to do with uploaded files next is up to you and is out of the scope of his
+What to do with uploaded files next is out of the scope of Upload.
-package.

 #### Standalone